sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Graph Month Distribution
 ----------------------------------------

-Below is a sample workflow that contains Graph Month Distribution processor in Fire Insights.
+Below is a sample workflow that contains Graph Month Distribution processor in Sparkflows.
 It demonstrates the usage of Graph Month Distribution node to display monthly distribution of data.

 It does the following processing of data: